OctopusDeploy/blog/blog/2017-08/octopus-release-3-16.md

 ![Octopus 3.16 release announcement](blogimage-release-3-16.png)

 This month's release is a bit smaller but it still has some awesome features.
-We've made it far easier to deploy to SSH deployment targets, like Ubuntu, CentOS or macOS, without the need to install Mono.
-We've also upgraded
+We've made it far easier to deploy to SSH deployment targets, like Ubuntu, Red Hat Enterprise Linux or macOS, without the need to install Mono.
+This make is a lot easier to deploy to these other platforms!
+We've also upgraded ScriptCS for better scripting with C#, added a new authentication provider for the Okta identity management service and include numerous other minor enhancements and fixes.
+Read on for the full details.

 ## In this post